 Back to Eden gardening method has totally revolutionize my gardening practices.
+This is how we grew all our family’s vegetables without weeding or watering at all!
 These days I barely weed the garden, I pretty much never water the garden either, and it is more productive now then it has ever been.

 What is Back to Eden Gardening?